justeattakeaway/pie/apps/pie-docs/src/patterns/overlay-patterns/web-guidance/web-guidance.md

         type: usageTypes.text,
         items: [
             "Use for multi-step or single-step flows.",
-            "Use them to display important information that needs user’s action or dismissal.", "Use them when the user needs to perform one specific task.", "They are triggered by the user."
+            "Use them to display important information that needs the user’s action or dismissal.", "Use them when the user needs to perform one specific task.", "They are triggered by the user."
         ]